tvpollet/beautiful-jekyll/_pages/thesis_projects.md

 ## Setting up a registration.

 Have a look [here](http://help.osf.io/m/registrations){:target="_blank"}.
 You can see some examples by browsing the Open Science Framework.
-Multiple options for registations exist.
+Multiple options for registrations exist.
 If your project is a replication project, then we would follow the 'replication recipe'.
 Follow the details in [this paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2283856){:target="_blank"}.

 ## Sharing a project